jonathanhs/dotfiles/README.md

-`only for debian based distros!` `please update docker id in .bashrc!` `please update name and email in .gitconfig!`
+`only for debian based distros!` `please update name and email in .gitconfig!`

 ## Local setup